 Many products commonly used in the home contain hazardous components -- ingredients that are corrosive, toxic, flammable, reactive, and/or physically or environmentally hazardous.
 This list of products may include such items as varnish and paint remover, fuel additives, lighter fluid, lubricants, rust and tar removers, pool chemicals, fuel cylinders, gasoline contaminated with oil or water, pesticides, and other products.
 Because of the potential hazard, special handling is often required when managing these products once they are no longer needed by the consumer.
 Such leftover household products are considered to be household hazardous waste (HHW) and can pose significant risks to human health and the environment.
 Although the U.S. Environmental Protection Agency (US EPA) has set stringent requirements for hazardous waste generated by industry, it does not regulate similar wastes generated in the home.
 These wastes are, therefore, often disposed of in the regular trash.

 The recent success of extended producer responsibility (EPR) programs for paint, electronics, and other products has sparked interest in similar approaches for other HHW.
-Reduction, reuse, and recycling of HHW can reduce the generation of additional hazardous substances.
+Source reduction, reuse, and recycling of hazardous materials that become HHW can decrease the production of additional hazardous substances.
 Appropriate disposal protects human health and the environment.
 EPR programs for products categorized as HHW are also intended to create economic and operational efficiencies in the collection and management of toxic products that are not currently addressed by product-specific EPR legislation (e.g., paint, batteries, thermostats, fluorescent lamps).
 One significant benefit of EPR programs for HHW is the ability to address the inefficiencies of the growth of multiple, distinct EPR programs.

 For more information, please contact Suna Bayrakal at (617) 671-0616.